How To Quit Sugar: Your 6 Step Detox

 3. Pinpoint Hidden Sugars in Prepared Foods

-Some of the biggest added sugar offenders might shock you!
+While cake and ice cream are obvious sugar offenders, you may be missing plenty of other sugary culprits—and some of them might shock you!
 Even so-called “healthy” items can be packed with added sugar, artificial sweeteners, and corn syrup.

-As a matter of fact, foods like pop tarts and breakfast cereals have been banned in European countries yet get marketed as healthy choices here in the United States.
+As a matter of fact, foods like pop tarts and breakfast cereals have been banned in European countries, yet get marketed as healthy choices here in the United States.

 • Whole-grain cereals